 Address latch issues

 Sometimes, your baby can be latched and "nursing" but not actually drinking.
+For example, they may be suckling at the breast but not actually removing any milk.
 This can be due to issues such as a shallow latch, a sleepy baby, or even an anatomical issue like a tongue tie.
 If your baby isn’t drinking, address the underlying cause.
-A certified lactation consultant can help you and your baby achieve a deeper latch, which in turn will help your baby drain your breasts better.
+A board certified lactation consultant can help you and your baby achieve a deep, good latch, which in turn will help your baby remove milk, drain your breasts better, and ultimately, this will help increase your milk supply too.

 Use your hands

 You can also help your baby drain your breasts by using a gentle breast massage or a breast compression to squeeze the colostrum or milk into your baby's mouth.
-This goes for the pump, too—it doesn’t always get every last drop.
-Try hand expressing for a few minutes after your pump stops extracting milk.
-Research shows when we use our hands while pumping, our milk production increases.
+This goes for the breast pump, too—it doesn’t always get every last drop.
+Try using a gentle breast massage while pumping.
+In fact, research shows when we use our hands during a pumping session, our milk production increases.
+You can also try hand expressing for a few minutes after your pump stops extracting milk to make sure you are completely emptying your breasts.
+The more milk you remove, the more milk your body makes.

 2. Step away from the app

 Don't obsess over timing your feeds.
-Just because your app says you may be done feeding, it doesn't mean your baby is.
-Follow your baby's cues and allow him to nurse as long as he wants.
+Just because your app says you may be done feeding, it doesn't mean your baby is finished.
+Follow your baby's cues and allow them to breastfeed as long as they want.
 When we cut our babies off because our apps say it’s time, we could be sabotaging our milk production.
+You may hear the recommendation to feed ten minutes per side, but that’s an arbitrary number, and usually not enough time, so let your baby lead the way.

 3. Use both breasts

-After your baby drains one breast, offer the second one—even if you think she’s done.
+After your baby nurses and drains one breast, offer the second one—even if you think they're done.
 Often with increased milk flow from the full side, the baby will become active again on the second side.
-If the baby drains the second side, go back to the first.
-If your baby can take it, feed her twice on each breast in a single session.
+If baby has fed on both sides and is still hungry, try going back to the first side for a final top off.

 You don't need to go overboard here, but properly hydrating yourself is important.
 Drink enough to quench your thirst.
 Hydrate throughout the day, and make sure you have a glass of water nearby when you start to nurse or pump.
 Keep an eye on your urine—if it's very concentrated (dark yellow in color and/or has a strong odor), that’s a sign you need to hydrate.